Tochemey/goakt/README.md

 Kindly check out the [examples](https://github.com/Tochemey/goakt-examples)' repository.

+## 💪 Support

+GoAkt is free and open source.
+If you need priority support on complex topics or request new features, please consider [sponsorship](https://github.com/sponsors/Tochemey).

 ## 🌍 Community

 You can join these groups and chat to discuss and ask GoAkt related questions on: